You are listening to the Sean Hannity Radio Show Podcast.

 It is true.

-Uh and that's why By the way, I've gotten things wrong, and I have to apologize and correct a lot of people in the media don't like to do that, Julian.
+By the way, I've gotten things wrong, and I have to apologize and correct.

-So that's why we have to spend time uh vetting our material before we publish it to keep that perfect reputation.
+So that's why we have to spend time vetting our material before we publish it to keep that perfect reputation.

 Now, I've got to be perfectly frank and blunt with you.

-And I also worried, Julian, that all right, where does this hacking end as a big believer in privacy?
+And I also worried, Julian, that, all right, where does this hacking end as a big believer in privacy?

 I'm thinking, all right, there's no end to this.

-What I didn't factor in at the time, and I will admit my mistake, is that I think you have done the United States of America and the world a great service, and let me tell you why.
+What I didn't factor in at the time, and I will admit my mistake, is that I think you have done the United States of America and the world a great service.

-I think number one, you showed a vulnerability that as a country we needed to know about.
+I think, number one, you showed a vulnerability that as a country, we needed to know about.

 You told me the other night it was simple for you to break in and get American records.